wenbingz/light-spark/README.md

 ## All the Spark core concepts included
 - RDD
-- Dag scheduler
+- Dag scheduler (without stage split)
-- Block Manager
+- Block Manager (all cached in memory without LRU)
-- Shuffle
+- Shuffle (naive implementation)
 - akka as messaging protocol

 ## It can really be run in distributed mode